pingbird/beeper-bot/README.md

 This module provides a web interface for viewing logs and managing the bot.

-* `uri` - The ip and port for the http server to listen to.
+* `uri` - The ip and port for the http server to listen to
-* `assetPath` - Optional, the path to static assets (in production we use nginx to serve them instead).
+* `assetPath` - Optional, the path to static assets (in production we use nginx to serve them instead)

 #### modules/commands.dart